zzamboni/enwrite/README.md

 provide the authentication code to Enwrite.

 For now it produces output suitable for [Hugo](http://gohugo.io).
 You need to have an existing Hugo install.
+Output to other blogging/site generator tools is planned for the future through output plugins.

 ## Installation